fkit00/fionas-flora/README.md

 ### Things i need to watch out for
-My last project was in Next.js and i haven't played around with react router yet I really struggle with design, so i'm just going to chill out and play around with it
+My last project was in Next.js and i haven't played around with react router yet I really struggle with design, so i'm just going to chill out and play around with it I'm very comfortable with being able to set weekly alerts - this would be a get timestamp from user and search by day- not sure how i would do this for plants that might get watered only once every few weeks?
+I'll figure it out

 #### The stretch
-I want to use auth0 so i can have individual accounts - I think by having drop downs on the front/ also an option to make a custom, starting off with an empty table on the backend isn't a problem which should make individal accounts easier
+I want to use auth0 so i can have individual accounts - I *think* this will be done by having an ID token which performs as a refernce on the table on the backend.
+I haven't used auth0 before but it's always a good time to learn

+#### Updates-4.10
+i kept good to my word and wireframed first, i hated it.
+I've created an app, created a rough version of my landing page, deployed and got authetication working on the landing page.
+Next i'm going to make my navbar and make sure to wrap it in an isAutheticated, so then people can't just type the url and reach through to that page.